NHSDigital/immunisation-fhir-api/README.specification.md

 From a separate terminal, test each endpoint as follows:

 - Copy the appropriate `curl` command.
-These can be retrieved using the Swagger editor; expand the required endpoint, select 'Try it out', and then 'Execute'.
+These can be retrieved by opening the `specification/immunisation-fhir-api.yaml` file in the Swagger editor; expand the required endpoint, select 'Try it out', and then 'Execute'.
 The `curl` command to use will appear in the Curl window.

 - Replace
   https://sandbox.api.service.nhs.uk/immunisation-fhir-api/FHIR/R4/ with http://0.0.0.0:9000/